Cuates/centosinstall/additionalpackage/qbittorrent/README.md

   * RSS
     * Leave as default
   * Web UI
+    * Only configure if you are going to use the UI
     * Check
       * Web user interface (Remote control)
         * IP Address